 - Hepatitis B

 - Nonalcoholic fatty liver disease

-Other causes of elevated liver enzymes may include:
+Other possible causes of elevated liver enzymes include:

-- Alcoholic hepatitis (liver inflammation caused by drinking alcohol)
+- Alcoholic hepatitis (severe liver inflammation caused by excessive alcohol consumption)

 - Autoimmune hepatitis (liver inflammation caused by an autoimmune disorder)